MikroElektronika/mikrosdk_click_v2/clicks/charger23/details.md

 ## Note

-> Depending on the CURR SEL onboard jumper position this click board is able to charge batteries of 250mAh or 500mAh rated capacity.
+> Depending on the CURR SEL onboard jumper position this Click board is able to charge batteries of 250mAh or 500mAh rated capacity.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).